Singam: Plot

 Sub-Inspector Duraisingam "Singam", an honest police officer, lives in Nallur, a small village in Thoothukudi district in southern Tamil Nadu, and is assisted by his bumbling colleague Erimalai.
 Singam belongs to Nallur with his father, Soundarapandi, having a respectable status in the village.
-His family business is provision stores, and Singam wants to join it, but he joined the police force due to Soundarapandi's wishes.
-Singam resolves most of the problems in his village with non-violence and mutual counselling.
+His family runs a large provision stores in Tuticorin and though Singam wants to join that business, he had to join the police force due to Soundarapandi's wishes.
+In exchange for Durai Singam respecting his father's wish, Soundarapandi had gotten him posted in home village by requesting the Local MLA.
+Over three years, Durai Singam resolves most of the problems in his village with non-violence and mutual counselling as the Station House Officer of the Police Station.
 He uses force only when the situation demands it, thereby earning great respect and affection from the villagers.

 Mahalingam, an industrialist in Chennai and a friend of Soundarapandi, arrives at the village with his daughters Kavya and Divya.
 Singam initially assumes Kavya is a prankster when she is about to prank her cousin by wearing a tiger costume.
-While roaming around the village, Singam accidentally slaps Kavya, but later apologizes to her.
+While roaming around the village, Singam accidentally slaps Kavya, but later apologises to her.
 Kavya gets moved by this and slowly falls in love with him.
 After some hilarious incidents, Kavya professes her love to Singam.
 Initially taken aback, Singam reciprocates Kavya's love.
-Mayil Vaaganam, a Chennai-based gangster infamous for extortion and kidnapping, is required to travel to Nallur to sign a conditional bail after forcing a builder to commit suicide.

-Mayil instead sends one of his allies to do the formalities, enraging Singam.
-Singam demands that Mayil sign the bail in person.
-A humiliated Mayil reaches Nallur, but is unable to take any revenge on Singam, fearing the immense love and devotion of the entire village towards Singam.
-Using his political contacts, Mayil gets Singam transferred to Chennai to teach him a lesson.
+Mayil Vaaganam, a Chennai-based thug infamous for extortion and kidnapping, who often earns money by blackmailing rich people about their black money to the income tax and by harassing upcoming corporates by threating to block their ongoing construction.
+One day, Mayil threatens an old NRI man with payment of extortion money, otherwise trapping him in a fake rape case.
+The old man commits suicide and for that, and him sending a Death-Confession by Email to authorities puts Mayil in a tough situation where is required to travel to Nallur to sign a conditional bail.
+Mayil instead sends one of his allies to do the formalities and that guy gets caught by Singam in the 10th day of the 15-day period, enraging Singam.
+Singam demands that Mayil sign the bail in person, failing which he will create no-show record and get him arrested.
+A humiliated Mayil reaches Nallur in a rush and threatens Singam, but is unable to take any revenge on Singam, fearing the immense love and devotion of the entire village towards Singam.
+Using his political contacts, Mayil gets Singam transferred to Chennai along with a promotion to teach him a lesson.
 Unaware of Mayil's hand behind his transfer, Singam joins the Thiruvanmiyur police station.
 His co-worker, SI Ravi, hates Mayil for his crimes, but is unable to take any action because of Mayil's political powers.
 Singam's senior Rajendran is on Mayil's payroll and takes care in concealing and eliminating evidence of Mayil's crimes.